How to Plan a Fundraising Event: 13 Steps to Raise More

 Look to your donor database to get a picture of the kind of event your supporters would most gravitate towards.
 Ask yourself the following questions to point your nonprofit’s team in the right direction:

 - How do your supporters prefer to get involved?
 For example, if plenty of your supporters also volunteer, you might plan an event with a community service component.
-If your cause is health-related and your supporters are passionate about physical fitness, a run/walk/ride event can be a great choice.
+If your cause is health-related and your supporters are passionate about physical fitness, a run/walk/ride event is ideal.
 Think through what gets your supporters the most excited to participate in your cause.

 - Where do your donors live?
-If your supporters are spread across the country, hosting a virtual or hybrid event will help you include as many people as possible in your activities.
+If your supporters are spread across the country, a virtual or hybrid event broadens your reach and ensures accessibility for all.
 For instance, you might host a hybrid auction where your local VIP supporters are invited to participate in person and the rest of your community can join online.

-- Will weather impact your event?
-An outdoor fundraising event might draw in more attendees in the spring or summer when it’s warm.
+- Will the weather impact your event?
+An outdoor fundraising event might draw in more attendees in the spring or summer.
 An indoor charity gala, on the other hand, can be hosted year-round.

 - Does your cause have a specific demographic?
 If you’re raising money for a school, for example, an all-ages fundraising event such as a family-friendly cookout or field day may be more successful than a parents-only evening event.

 - What feedback or suggestions have our donors provided regarding fundraising events or initiatives?
-Go right to the source to find out what fundraising events get your community the most amped up.
+Go right to the source to find out the types of events that get your community the most amped up.

 Your fundraising goals should also heavily inform the kind of event you host.
 For example, if your goal is to expand your network of donors, you might host an auction with a peer-to-peer component to attract new supporters and form stronger connections with your fundraisers.